tracim/tracim/backend/doc/database.md

 ## SQLAlchemy settings ##

-In the file `tracim/development.ini`, search the lines corresponding to the `SQLAlchemy` database url parameter `sqlalchemy.url`. `SQLite` is the default active database and others should be commented.
+In file `tracim/development.ini`, search the lines corresponding to the `SQLAlchemy` database url parameter `sqlalchemy.url`. `SQLite` is the default active database and others should be commented.

-If you're willing to choose `PostgreSQL` or `MySQL`, comment the `sqlalchemy.url` line corresponding to `SQLite` and uncomment the one of your choice.
+If you are willing to choose `PostgreSQL` or `MySQL`, comment the `sqlalchemy.url` line corresponding to `SQLite` and uncomment the one of your choice.

-For example with `PostgreSQL`, this should gives you:
+For instance, with `PostgreSQL`, this should give you:

     sqlalchemy.url = postgresql://tracimuser:tracimpassword@127.0.0.1:5432/tracimdb?client_encoding=utf8
     # sqlalchemy.url = mysql+pymysql://tracimuser:tracimpassword@127.0.0.1/tracimdb